 Using an external library

 Writing a lexer yourself can be tricky.
-Fortunately, you can find on crates.io many different libraries to generate a lexer for you.
+Fortunately, you can find many libraries on crates.io to generate a lexer for you.

 In this tutorial, we will use Logos to build a simple lexer for a toy programming language.
 Here is an example of what we will be able to parse: